agorapulse/grails-kissmetrics/README.md

 # Config

-Create a [KISSmetrics](http://www.kissmetrics.com) account, in order to get your own apiKey.
+Create a [KISSmetrics](http://www.kissmetrics.com) account, in order to get your own _apiKey_.

-Add your KISSmetrics site apiKey to your _grails-app/conf/Config.groovy_:
+Add your KISSmetrics site _apiKey_ to your _grails-app/conf/Config.groovy_:

 ```groovy
 grails.plugin.kissmetrics.apiKey = {API_KEY}